JKBurrows/Project-1/README.md

     dates <- stats[["previousGameSchedule.dates"]]

     # create names column to track data by team
-    # create list of teams that have a next game scheduled
+    # create list of teams that had a previous game
     datesNonNull <- list()
     for(i in 1:length(dates)){
       if(!is.null(dates[[i]])){